quanteda/stopwords/cran-comments.md

-## Resubmission

-Fixes URL issues from previous submission on 8 Dec 2020, including now using the \doi{} macro.

 ## Purpose

-To add new functions and new stopword lists.
+Fixes CRAN failures caused by a usage of lintr in tests.

 ## Test environments

-All on R 4.0.3
+All on R 4.1.1
-* local macOS 10.15.7 install
+* local macOS 11.6 install
-* ubuntu 18.04 and 20.04 (on Travis-CI)
+* ubuntu 20.04 (on Travis-CI)
 * win-builder (devel and release)

 ## R CMD check results